-Male sterility has a very important role in the sterile couple, since around 30% of the problems when it comes to getting pregnant correspond to a male factor.
+Male infertility plays a very important role in the sterile couple.
+When problems arise in getting pregnant, around 30% of them are due to a male factor.

-The sterile man usually presents a low seminal quality in most cases, which means that their sperm do not have enough capacity to fertilize the egg and result in a pregnancy.
+A sterile man usually presents with low semen quality in most cases.
+This which means that their sperm are not able to fertilize the egg which would result in a pregnancy.

-Depending on the cause of this male infertility, it will be possible to apply a specific treatment that allows these couples to be parents.
+Depending on the cause of this male sterility, it can be possible to find a specific treatment to allow these couples to become parents.

 Reasons for infertility in males

-Male sterility can be caused by a series of factors that can be classified into four groups:
+Male sterility can be caused by a series of factors that we can classify into four groups:

-- hormone imbalances affecting the development and/or the testicular function.
+- Pre-testicular or endocrine factor: hormone imbalances affecting the development and/or testicular function.

-- issues directly linked to the quality of the sperm produced.
+- Sperm abnormalities: issues directly linked to the quality of the sperm produced.

-In spite of the wide range of causes leading to male sterility, each one of them affects the quality of the ejaculated sperm to some extent.
-In order for a semen sample to have the adequate quality, parameters such as sperm concentration, sperm motility, sperm morphology, and sperm vitality should be within the normal values.
+Despite the wide range of causes leading to male sterility, the quality of the ejaculated sperm is affected to some extent in each case.
+For a semen sample to be considered to be of good quality, it should meet certain parameters.
+These include sperm concentration, sperm motility, sperm morphology, and sperm vitality.

-In order to diagnose what may be the cause of male sterility, it is necessary to perform some diagnostic tests, among which the spermogram stands out.
-If you would like more information about this, we recommend that you visit the following article: Male Fertility Testing.
+In order to diagnose the possible cause of male sterility, it is necessary to perform some diagnostic tests, starting with a spermogram.
+If you would like more information about this, we recommend visiting following page: Male Fertility Testing.